jspooner/elasticsearch.github.com/tutorials/_posts/2012-03-19-deploying-elasticsearch-with-chef-solo.markdown

 ssh -t $SSH_OPTIONS $HOST "sudo service elasticsearch status"
 </pre>

-If we check the status in _Monit_ after a while, when the next _Monit_ ticks fires off, it should also report the process not running and all sorts of other problems:
+If we check the status in _Monit_ after a while, when the next _Monit_ tick fires off, it should also report the process not running and complain about all sorts of other problems:

 <pre class="prettyprint lang-bash">
 ssh -t $SSH_OPTIONS $HOST "sudo service elasticsearch status"